BlogDue Diligence Data Room 2026: How I Set It Up, Pricing, and the 30-Document Checklist

 Self-hosted data room for due diligence

-• Integration with existing authentication systems
+• Integration with existing authentication systems (SSO via Okta, Azure AD)

-• Custom branding and white-labelling
+• Custom branding and white-label

-• Open-source codebase for auditing — view on GitHub
+• Open-source codebase (AGPL), auditable on GitHub

 Data room costs for due diligence